 Some older students feel a stigma when they go to the resource room.
 However, their individual needs are usually met better and the teacher will work closely with the regular classroom teacher to help support the child as much as possible.
 The resource room tends to be less distracting than the regular classroom setting.
 The resource teacher will also use helpful strategies and manipulatives that the regular teacher uses in the classroom to facilitate and engage learning and align the lessons with the content being taught.
 Students in the resource room are usually assessed and tested in the resource room as it provides a less distracting environment and a better chance at success.
 A child will be re-evaluated every 3 years to determine special education eligibility.

 I am originally from Oklahoma where I received my teacher training at Northwestern Oklahoma State University.
-I earned my Bachelors Degree in Elementary Education with a Minor in Special Education in 2000.
+I earned my Bachelors of Science Degree in Elementary Education with a Minor in Special Education in 2000.
 I have been teaching here at Tice Elementary since August of 2000.
 I have taught Special Education, First grade, Second grade and Third grade.
 I am also ESL (English as a Second Language) certified.
 This year I am serving as the campus Lead Mentor for all first year teachers.
 Tice is an exemplary campus and has won the Blue Ribbon Award in Educational Excellence during my years of teaching.
 I am loyal to the district of Galena Park and to my campus as well.
 I enjoy teaching the students who come through my classroom every year.
 We build relationships with the students and families that attend here.
 We encourage parental and community involvement within the educational setting.
 If you would like to become a parent volunteer, I would strongly recommend it.

 If you ever have any questions or concerns, please do not hesitate to call or email me.